 Many people see our name “The Libertarian Catholic” and instantly erupt in a self-congratulatory spasm of pompous disbelief.
 “How can you be libertarian and Catholic at the same time?” they scoff.

-These people usually have a sophomoric understanding of either libertarianism or Catholicism or both and rhetorical question actually has an answer if one genuinely understands both.
+These people usually have a sophomoric understanding of either libertarianism or Catholicism or both and the rhetorical question actually has an answer if one genuinely understands both.
 It comes down to the symbiosis of the two concepts of love and freedom.
 There is no love (Catholicsm) without freedom (libertarianism) and no freedom without love.

 Libertarianism and Catholicism